 To have your dog released from the pound you will need to pay impounding fees to cover our costs of picking up and caring for your dog.
 If your dog is not registered you will also need to pay the registration fee before your dog is released (it’s much cheaper to register your dog the usual way).

-The dog pound is open from 4.30pm to 5.30pm Monday to Friday and is located on Rifle Range Road, Waiwhakaiho, New Plymouth.
+The dog pound is located on Rifle Range Road, Waiwhakaiho, New Plymouth.

 If you have lost your dog or have reason to believe that it has been impounded then please call NPDC on 06 759 6060.